rmsrosa/WebsiteGen/README.md

 # Website generation

-This repository is for generate my personal website, containing both work and non-work related stuff.
+This repository is for generating my personal website, containing both work and non-work related stuff.

 It uses [Franklin.jl](https://github.com/tlienart/Franklin.jl), in the [Julia language](https://julialang.org).

-The style was based on the [basic Franklin template](https://tlienart.github.io/FranklinTemplates.jl/templates/basic/index.html) of the many [Franklin templages available](https://tlienart.github.io/FranklinTemplates.jl/), but I adapted it to my taste.
+The css (cascading style sheet) was based on the ["basic" Franklin template](https://tlienart.github.io/FranklinTemplates.jl/templates/basic/index.html), one of the many [Franklin templages available](https://tlienart.github.io/FranklinTemplates.jl/), but which I adapted to my taste.

 The basic template was initiated with